vaibhav1618/parallel-unzip/README.md

-# punzip
+# parallel-unzip
-Parallel-unzip: Recursively traverses through the directories and unzips zstd, tar & zstd.tar files in parallel.
+Recursively traverses through the directories and unzips zstd, tar & zstd.tar files in parallel.